TheFpiasta/study-csh-olympics/pdfToJson/n8n/n8n_io/README.md

 For the regex chunker solution it is recommented to remove the first and last pages of the pdf, that have no needed information.

 We use the workflow "OnePdfToJson".

+We use the latest anthropic API model Claude Sonnet 4.
+It has a optimal balance of intelligence, cost, and speed.
+See the image in ``../anthropic-latest-models-pricing.png`` for the costs at the time of execution.
+- with batch processing the price trops by 50%, but our workflow isn't using it.
+Because other models dont support batch processing and we would not depend on a single model.
+Our gole is that you can use any model of our chose for de extraction and validation.